JohnHop/useless_isam/README.md

 It is composed by three separate executables.

-If you are curious how is made I wrote a tutorial on how I made it.
+If you are curious how is made I wrote a tutorial about it.
 Check it on GitHub Pages: https://johnhop.github.io/useless_isam/

 ## csv2bin